What I Will Work For

 • Led the permanent establishment of a Sustainable Homes Adviser position, who offers free advice to residents about how to make their home more sustainable

-• Supported increased investment in water infrastructure, to reduce impact on environment
+• Supported increased investment in water infrastructure, to reduce impact on environment.

 Economy